 In 1926 Mussolini had a new cross erected in the Colosseum to replace the one that had been removed.
 It still stands on the north side of the arena.

-To this day, the Colosseum remains an integral part of Easter celebrations in Rome with the Pope, himself, attending a ceremony here on Good Friday.
+To this day, the Colosseum remains an integral part of the Easter celebrations in Rome, with the pope attending a ceremony there on Good Friday.

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private and

 Search Walks in Rome: